• Skip to main content

 • Preheat oven to 180ºC (350ºF).

-• Bake in the oven until the pumpkin softens.
+• Bake in the oven until the pumpkin is soft to the touch.
 After 30 minutes have passed, start checking every 5-10 minutes or so for doneness by lightly pressing on the skin.

-• You can use the roasted pumpkin as is, or broil the top to caramelize it slightly.
+• You can use the roasted pumpkin as is, or broil the top to caramelize it slightly, adding a new dimension to the flavor.
 To do so, flip the pumpkin halves over on the baking sheet and put them under the broiler for several minutes, until browned.
-Remove from the oven.
+Remove the pumpkin from the oven.

 • Allow the cooked pumpkin to cool slightly.